My Home Page

 English 12: This course is a continuation of the study of grammar, composition and research techniques with an emphasis on British literature.
 Other studies include independent reading and small research projects throughout the year.
 Students will be required to create a portfolio, and write an essay for the four modes of writing (narrative, argumentative, expository and descriptive).

-You may check the "My Resources" tab to see each course syllabus and weekly lesson plans, the "Classroom News" tab to see updates about what students have been working on throughout the week, and the "My Links" tab for links to each course's state frameworks.
+You may check the "My Resources" tab to see each course syllabus and AMI information, the "Classroom News" tab to see weekly lesson plans, and the "My Links" tab for links to each course's state frameworks.
 If you have any questions or concerns, please do not hesitate to email me and/or set up a conference time with me.
 My planning period this year is fifth period (12:50-1:40).